 The next day, we enjoyed relaxing in Melaque, a quiet little beach town that deserves more tourism than it actually gets.
 I would take this place over Puerto Vallerta or Manzanillo any day!
+After soaking in the peaceful vibes, you can add some excitement to your day by trying your luck with link slot games.

 Our hotel was located right on the beach, and we managed to get a pretty good deal for a two bedroom place with a small living room and kitchen.